os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ![](images/platform-GUI/reference-management/reference-list.png)

 ### Section 2.4: Group Management

-Each user belongs to, at least, one group with rights.
+Each user connected to the platform belongs to, at least, one group with rights.

 - **Owner** : When a user create a group, he is the owner of the group.
 The owner cannot be changed and has the full rights on the group (edition, deletion, manage access rights).
-- **Manager** : an edit a group (name and description), manage access rights to the group (can add or remove user or group, but cannot change its own access right nor the owner), can create study into this group.
+- **Manager** : Can edit a group (name and description), manage access rights to the group (can add or remove user or group, but cannot change its own access right nor the owner), can create study into this group.
 A manager can't delete a group, only the owner can do it.
 - **Member** : A member of a group can only create studies into this group.

-These groups contain studies created by user and provide user an access right on it.
+These groups contain user and each user in the group has access to what belongs to it.
+It can be :

+- another group of user
+- a process (bunch of models), it is possible to link a process to a given group
+- a study created by someone in the group or added by someone else that has given access to it

 When a group is linked to a process, a study, or another group, the users and/or groups within the group inherit the associated access rights.

 For example:
 if a group is added as a manager in a process entity's rights, all users in the group (owner, manager, or member) will be managers of the process.
 If a group is added as a restricted viewer in a study-case entity's rights, all users in the group (owner, manager, or member) will be restricted viewers of the study-case.